 - The surgical placement of implants, including the use of dental sedation as necessary

-- The need for preparatory tissue grafts or tooth extractions prior to implant placement
+- The need for preparatory tissue grafts or tooth extractions before implant placement

 - The cost of the abutment posts and their placement

-- The type of dental restorations you need – crown, bridge, or denture
+- The type of dental restoration you need – crown, bridge, or denture